EFFECTIVE USE OF THE INTERNATIONAL BUILDING CODE

 Chapter 17 Special Inspections and Tests.
 Chapter 17 provides a variety of procedures and criteria for testing materials and assemblies, labeling materials and assemblies and special inspection of structural assemblies.
 This chapter expands on the inspections of Chapter 1 by requiring special inspection where indicated and, in some cases, structural observation.
 It also spells out additional responsibilities for the owner, contractor, design professionals and special inspectors.
 Proper assembly of structural components, proper quality of materials used and proper application of materials are essential to ensuring that a building, once constructed, complies with the structural and fire-resistance minimums of the code and the approved design.
 To determine this compliance often requires continuous or frequent inspection and testing.
 Chapter 17 establishes standards for special inspection, testing and reporting of the work to the building official.

 Chapter 18 Soils and Foundations.
 Chapter 18 provides criteria for geotechnical and structural considerations in the selection, design and installation of foundation systems to support the loads from the structure above.
-The chapter includes requirements for soils investigation and site preparation for receiving a foundation, including the allowed load-bearing values for soils and for protecting the foundation from water intrusion.
+This chapter includes requirements for soils investigation and site preparation for receiving a foundation, including the allowed load-bearing values for soils and for protecting the foundation from water intrusion.
 Section 1808 addresses the basic requirements for all foundation types.
 Later sections address foundation requirements that are specific to shallow foundations and deep foundations.
 Due care must be exercised in the planning and design of foundation systems based on obtaining sufficient soils information, the use of accepted engineering procedures, experience and good technical judgment.

 Chapter 19 Concrete.
 This chapter provides minimum accepted practices for the design and construction of buildings and structural components using concrete—both plain and reinforced.
 Chapter 19 relies primarily on the reference to American Concrete Institute (ACI) 318, Building Code Requirements for Structural Concrete.
-The chapter also includes references to additional standards.
+This chapter also includes references to additional standards.
 Structural concrete must be designed and constructed to comply with this code and all listed standards.
 There are specific sections of the chapter addressing concrete slabs, anchorage to concrete and shotcrete.
 Because of the variable properties of material and numerous design and construction options available in the uses of concrete, due care and control throughout the construction process is necessary.

 Chapter 20 Aluminum.
 Chapter 20 contains standards for the use of aluminum in building construction.
 Only the structural applications of aluminum are addressed.
-The chapter does not address the use of aluminum in specialty products such as storefront or window framing or architectural hardware.
+This chapter does not address the use of aluminum in specialty products such as storefront or window framing or architectural hardware.
 The use of aluminum in heating, ventilating or air-conditioning systems is addressed in the International Mechanical Code (IMC).
-The chapter references national standards from the Aluminum Association for use of aluminum in building construction, AA ASM 35, Aluminum Sheet Metal Work in Building Construction, and AA ADM 1, Aluminum Design Manual.
+This chapter references national standards from the Aluminum Association for use of aluminum in building construction, AA ASM 35, Aluminum Sheet Metal Work in Building Construction, and AA ADM 1, Aluminum Design Manual.
 By utilizing the standards set forth, a proper application of this material can be obtained.

 Chapter 21 Masonry.
 This chapter provides comprehensive and practical requirements for masonry construction.
 The provisions of Chapter 21 require minimum accepted practices and the use of standards for the design and construction of masonry structures.
 The provisions address: material specifications and test methods; types of wall construction; criteria for engineered and empirical designs; and required details of construction, including the execution of construction.
-Masonry design methodologies including allowable stress design, strength design and empirical design are covered by provisions of the chapter.
+Masonry design methodologies including allowable stress design, strength design and empirical design are covered by provisions of this chapter.
 Also addressed are masonry fireplaces and chimneys, masonry heaters and glass unit masonry.
 Fire-resistant construction using masonry is also required to comply with Chapter 7.
 Masonry foundations are also subject to the requirements of Chapter 18.

 Chapter 22 Steel.
 Chapter 22 provides the requirements necessary for the design and construction of structural steel (including composite construction), cold-formed steel, steel joists, steel cable structures and steel storage racks.
-The chapter specifies appropriate design and construction standards for these types of structures.
+This chapter specifies appropriate design and construction standards for these types of structures.
 It also provides a road map of the applicable technical requirements for steel structures.
 Because steel is a noncombustible building material, it is commonly associated with Types I and II construction; however, it is permitted to be used in all types of construction.
 Chapter 22 requires that the design and use of steel materials be in accordance with the specifications and standards of the American Institute of Steel Construction, the American Iron and Steel Institute, the Steel Joist Institute and the American Society of Civil Engineers.

 Chapter 23 Wood.
 This chapter provides minimum requirements for the design of buildings and structures that use wood and wood-based products.
 The chapter is organized around three design methodologies: allowable stress design (ASD), load and resistance factor design (LRFD) and conventional light-frame construction.
-Included in the chapter are references to design and manufacturing standards for various wood and wood-based products; general construction requirements; design criteria for lateral force-resisting systems and specific requirements for the application of the three design methods.
+Included in this chapter are references to design and manufacturing standards for various wood and wood-based products; general construction requirements; design criteria for lateral force-resisting systems and specific requirements for the application of the three design methods.
 In general, only Type III, IV or V buildings may be constructed of wood.

 Chapter 25 Gypsum Board, Gypsum Panel Products and Plaster.
 Chapter 25 contains the provisions and referenced standards that regulate the design, construction and quality of gypsum board, gypsum panel products and plaster.
 It also addresses reinforced gypsum concrete.
 These represent the most common interior and exterior finish materials in the building industry.
 This chapter primarily addresses quality-control-related issues with regard to material specifications and installation requirements.
 Most products are manufactured under the control of industry standards.
 The building official or inspector primarily needs to verify that the appropriate product is used and properly installed for the intended use and location.
 While often simply used as wall and ceiling coverings, proper design and application are necessary to provide weather resistance and required fire protection for both structural and nonstructural building components.